 Leica Espresso

-A honey espresso from Finca Santa Rita in Nicaragua.
-A special coffee for us because it was the first specialty espresso from our own farm, and we've since developed a standard process.
-We try to produce a little more of Leica every year.
-This coffee is characterized by its fruity cherry flavor, plenty of sweetness, and a soft texture.
+A honey-processed espresso from Finca Santa Rita in Nicaragua.
+A special coffee for us because it was the first specialty espresso from our own farm, and we have since been able to develop a standard process.
+We try to produce a little more Leica each year.
+Fruity like cherries, a lot of sweetness, and a soft texture characterize this coffee.

-The coffee after four weeks was our favorite .
-After three weeks, however, it's already at its peak , which lasts for a good ten days.
+The coffee after four weeks was our favorite.
+It reaches its peak after just three weeks, which then lasts for a good ten days.
 If the coffee is very fresh, acidity dominates.
-A good three weeks after roasting, the balance is there, the fruity cherry notes are present, and the sweetness is noticeably more intense.
+Around three weeks after roasting, the balance is there, the fruity cherry notes are present, and the sweetness is significantly more intense.

-The aroma then fades more quickly after six weeks, before—interestingly—reappearing with great clarity after 12 weeks.
+The aroma then dissipates more quickly after six weeks, before – interestingly – reappearing after 12 weeks with high clarity.
 However, the three-month-old coffee lacks the soft, dense texture that defines espresso for us.

-Leica drinking recommendation: after 20 days at the peak
+Leica drinking recommendation: at its peak after 20 days

 Dreispitz Espresso

-Our signature blend for all espresso lovers .
-Balanced and uncomplicated, suitable for all common preparation methods.
-A full-bodied, chocolatey espresso, carried by a creamy body and delicate acidity.
+Our Signature Blend for all espresso lovers.
+Balanced and uncomplicated for all common preparation methods.
+A full-bodied, chocolatey espresso, supported by a creamy body and a delicate acidity.

 The coffee after two weeks was our favorite.
-It keeps well for a week before the texture diminishes somewhat.
-Those who prefer a stronger Robusta flavor should be well served after six weeks.
-The taste changes in that the coffee from Nicaragua fades somewhat into the background, and the Robusta takes over.
-An interesting interplay that we also experienced intensely for the first time.
+It then holds up well for a week before the texture slightly diminishes.
+Those who prefer stronger Robusta notes might be well served after six weeks.
+The taste changes in that the coffee from Nicaragua somewhat recedes into the background and the Robusta takes over.
+An interesting interplay that we also perceived very intensely for the first time.

 Dreispitz drinking recommendation: